Repbase Adopted Non-Profit Subscription Funding Model

 If you've been keeping up with genetic research, you'll know that genome sequence information is expanding at an exponential pace.
 This is exciting and phenomenally important for further studies, but there is a downside.
 Catching up with this increasing pace is one of the major challenges for many bioinformatics databases, including Repbase1.
 As a database of fundamental genome sequence information, Repbase needs to be able to match its curation pace to the rapid acceleration of this genome data, all while maintaining the high-quality standards you have come to expect.
 This massive amount of data curation and technical upkeep requires financial resources that have not been forthcoming from government funding agencies.
 Despite this, we want to make sure that we are able to keep Repbase as current and high-quality as possible.
-Therefore, we plan to transition Repbase to a community-supported subscription model in the coming months.
+Encouraged by a positive response from the users participating in a survey, we've transitioned Repbase to a community-supported subscription model.

 Why are we switching to a subscription-based funding model?

 Like many other life science databases, Repbase had been supported by government funding for its development from 1992 until 2014.
 This enabled us to provide our database free of charge for academic users.
 However, this funding alone was not enough to sustain the database in a longer run.
 Even before its government funding expired, Repbase was categorized as a vital but "endangered" database in a 2012 news article in Nature2

 .
 We attempted to continue free access for academic users via commercial licenses and private funds